Download PDF Last Second Chance.3.22.19.final

-  The next day Stone and Bill met with Randy Smith in one of the firm’s tastefully but impersonally decorated conference rooms.
-Mr. Smith was forty-something, average size with buzz-cut, thinning hair, and brown eyes with heavy bags due to his lack of sleep.
+The next day Stone and Bill met with Randy Smith in one of the firm’s tasteful but impersonally decorated conference rooms.
+Randy was forty-something, average size with buzz-cut, thinning hair, and brown eyes with heavy bags due to his lack of sleep.
 He wore causal pants and a wrinkled dress shirt.
-Stone offered perfunctory condolences which Mr. Smith acknowledged without affect.
-Bill could see in Randy Smith’s face and hear in his voice that he was still very shaken by his wife’s sudden death.
-Stone explained how the postmortem updates authorized by Mrs. Smith would facilitate insurance funds reaching Mr. Smith faster and how other changes would reduce paperwork and expenses for him.
-Mr. Smith responded to the information with a blank look and slight nods of his head.
-As Stone finished, he confirmed that Mr. Smith had no more questions and headed off to Gindy with the instructions for preparing paperwork for Mr. Smith’s signature.
+Stone offered perfunctory condolences which Randy acknowledged without affect.
+Bill could see in Randy’s face and hear in his voice that he was still very shaken by his wife’s sudden death.
+Stone explained how the postmortem updates authorized by Jo Smith would facilitate insurance funds reaching Randy faster and how other changes would reduce expenses for him.
+Randy responded to the information with a blank look and slight nods of his head.
+As Stone finished, he confirmed that Randy Smith had no more questions and headed off to Gindy’s desk with the instructions for preparing paperwork for Randy’s signature.

-When Stone left the office, Mr. Smith looked at Bill and said, “Please call me Randy.”
-Then he asked hopefully, “When you talked to Jo did she give you a message for the kids and me?”
+When Stone left the office, Randy looked at Bill and said, “Please call me Randy.”
+Then he asked hopefully, “When you talked to Jo, did she give you a message for the kids and me?”

 “I’m really sorry Randy, but I’m not permitted to talk about my conference with your wife other than what Mr. Stone has told you.”